ILIAS-TechnicalBoard/ILIAS/docs/development/accessibility-process.md

     * provides feedback on feature requests before Jour Fixe
     * sends member to take part in Jour Fixe to answers questions on issues and features
     * carries out an annual review of this process
-    * answers queries to the accessibility mailing-list
+    * provides a point of contact for inquiries regarding user interface, user experience and accessibility
     * is responsible for this document

 * [Maintainers and Developers](../development/maintenance.md)